Top of the pageCheck Your Symptoms

 - Sight, hearing, taste, smell, and feeling (sensation).

 - The ability to think and reason.
-The nervous system allows you to be conscious and have thoughts, memories, and language.
+It allows you to be awake (conscious), to have thoughts and memories, and to use language.

 - Blood supply problems (vascular disorders).